LimeChain/demo-subgraph/README.md

 ### Directory structure

-For Matchstick to recognize your tests, you need to put them in a `tests/` folder in the root of your project.
+For *matchstick* to recognize your tests, you need to put them in a `tests/` folder in the root of your project.

 ### Naming